The Board Of Trustees (BOT)

-The BOT has the overall responsibility for the governance of the school and delegates the day to day management to the Principal and staff.
+The BOT has the overall responsibility for the governance of the school and delegates the day-to-day management to the Principal and staff.
 The main concerns of the Board are policy development, strategic planning, management of funds, overseeing employment decisions, maintenance of school buildings and grounds, and ensuring the health and safety of students, staff, parents, and school visitors.
-The Board reports to the school community and to the Ministry of Education on a regular basis.
+The Board reports to the school community and the Ministry of Education on a regular basis.

-Board meetings are public events and parents are welcomed to attend; meetings begin at 5.30 pm in the Library.
+Board meetings are public events and parents are welcome to attend; meetings begin at 5:45 pm in the Staffroom.

-General correspondence can be emailed to the Board Secretary, Mrs. Nila Sime: email@example.com
+General correspondence can be emailed to the Board Secretary, Ms. Natalie Matheson: email@example.com

 - Matthew Haywood [Parent Representative]